Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

-# Institutional Home and Host Requirements
+# Host Structure and Stewardship Requirements

-**What a durable home for Sutton SignWriting infrastructure would need to provide**
+**Functions a durable stewardship structure would need to provide**

 Sutton SignWriting does not need an institution to invent its value.

 The value already exists in the writing system, the standards, the software, the data, the public resources, and the international use record.

-What remains missing is a durable home strong enough to support work that has outgrown informal maintenance.
+What remains missing is a durable stewardship structure strong enough to support work that has outgrown informal maintenance.

-This entry describes that home generically.
+This entry describes that structure generically.

 It does not name a current host, imply formal sponsorship, or assume that one university or lab has already accepted responsibility.